 So it’s hard to make a decision between them.
-Now, I started out with comparing two of them and thinks to be an H. I am now able to compare four of these monitors to see which one should earn your money and mine.
+Now, I started out by comparing two of them and thinks to be an H. I am now able to compare four of these monitors to see which one should earn your money and mine.

-I spent a lot of time editing videos in an ultra wide allows me to see much more timeline on the screen and gives room for more controls that added pixel density over a 10 ATP.
+I spent a lot of time editing videos in an ultra-wide allows me to see much more timeline on the screen and gives room for more controls that added pixel density over a 10 ATP.

 Even though the ASER stand looks the best, the design makes it impossible to hide cables.
 And the design of the stand makes the monitors sit much closer to you compared to the other three with the LG and Dell.
 Time for the most distance between you and the monitor.